-Keyboard Typematic Rate
+Keyboard Typematic Rate:

 You can adjust the keyboard typematic rate (given in characters/sec).
 This setting overrides the keyboard typematic rate of your BIOS and any operating system.

-left Ctrl + left Ctrl + F4

-The unit switches between rates of 10, 15, 20 and 30 characters/sec.
+To activate, key in left <Ctrl> + left <Ctrl> + F4, following which the unit will switch between rates of 10, 15, 20 and 30 characters/sec.

-Audio Stick
+Audio Stick:

 A multimedia module can be LINKed to the back of the master KVM for selecting microphone and stereo speaker signals.
 There are two options for Audio Stick: On and Off.
 When set to On, audio selection follows computer selection.
 When set to Off, audio selection stops following computer selection.
 It is useful if you want to listen to a particular computer's audio signal while operating other computers.

-left Ctrl + left Ctrl + F5
+To activate, key in left Ctrl + left Ctrl + F5.

-(Note: This is an optional feature requiring a separate device to be connected to the master switch.)
+Please note that this is an optional feature requiring that a separate device be connected to the master switch.